 - How long do you want sessions to last in the event that users do not trigger the logout process?

 Given the varying types of sessions that can be created whenever a user logs in, there are several types of logout possible.
 Local application logout ends the session with the application, whereas Auth0 logout terminates the Auth0 session.
-Federated logout terminates the Auth0 session and also propagates the logout request to a remote, third-party Identity Provider.
+If you have organizations that are using their own IDP, you may want to consider a Federated Logout strategy and implement accordingly.
 Global, or Single Logout (SLO), ends the Auth0 session and also sends a logout request/notice to applications relying on the Auth0 session.

 The functionality provided by your application, as well as your use of features like Single Sign-on (SSO), will inform your decision as to what type of logout is required and what visual confirmation you'll need to provide to your users.
 Regardless of which option you choose, the logout process you implement should make it clear to the user which sessions are being terminated, and also when the logout process has completed.